-Have you heard of that awesome website called Kickstarter, where you can choose to financially support all kinds of projects?
-These are projects covering anything from things like Android game consoles and eInk watches to high-budget video games.
+Have you heard of that awesome website called Kickstarter, where you can support all kinds of projects?
+These are projects covering anything from Android game consoles to high-budget video games.

 Each Kickstarter project is unique in its own way, representing the hopes and dreams of many different types of people.
 Will it succeed?
 Will it fail?
 What will become of that fascinating Kickstarter project?
 It’s impossible to know until the contributions start rolling in, or doesn’t.
 So let’s take a look at some great Kickstarters to watch.